 Can I earn while studying abroad?

-Many students opt for working a part-time job while studying abroad as it helps them to earn some funds as well as experience the culture and making connections.
-Students can work in barista, restaurants or in college itself.
+Many students opt for working a part-time job while studying abroad as it helps them to earn some funds as well as experience the culture and make connections.
+Students can work in baristas, restaurants or in college itself.